optakt/optakt.github.io/content/knowledge/scalinghistory.md

 # A Brief History of Decentralised Scaling

-This article will cover how the scaling solutions for decentralised systems in the crypto world have evolved with regards to the consensus algorithms that have been used, what their problems are and how Flare tries to address them.
+This article covers how the scaling solutions for decentralized systems in the crypto world have evolved with regards to the consensus algorithms that have been used, what their problems are and how Flare tries to address them.
-We will cover how various blockchains fare in the realm of the [blockchain trilemma](https://vitalik.ca/general/2021/04/07/sharding.html) which roughly states that it is hard to achieve more than 2 ouf 3 from security, scalability and decentralization.
+It also addresses how various blockchains fare in the realm of the [blockchain trilemma](https://vitalik.ca/general/2021/04/07/sharding.html) which roughly states that it is hard to achieve more than 2 ouf 3 from security, scalability and decentralization.

-The concepts at the foundation of blockchain technology, such as cryptography and peer-to-peer networks, were around before the 2000s.
+The concepts at the foundation of blockchain technology, such as cryptography (for data encryption) and peer-to-peer networks (that handle distributed information being exchanged between the participants) were around before the 2000s.
-Still there was no concept of a truly digital currency due to the double spending problem.
+However, there was no concept of a truly digital currency due to the [double spending problem](https://en.wikipedia.org/wiki/Double-spending).
 For example, say I have $100 worth of digital value and I send $100 to both Alice and Bob at the same time.
 There used to be no fully robust way to determine which one of the two transactions is the valid one.